Rena has been a freelance writer since 2006. She often writes about animals and is currently owned by one dog and two goldfish.

 A breed is considered critical when there are less than 500 horses left.
 Some scientists have proposed cloning such breeds.
 But as with other animals and species, the idea of cloning is complicated and controversial.

 How Much Would Horse Cloning Cost?

-Cloning just one horse costs about $150,000.
+Cloning just one horse costs anywhere from $85,000 to $150,000.
 Cloning 500 horses to try and bring back a breed would require a staggering amount of money, possibly even more than $150,000 each in order to tinker with the genes to make a wider genetic pool for the new/old horse breed to dive into.
 Breeding exact genetic clones would be the ultimate in in-breeding.

 Of course, there is the old-fashioned way of trying to bring back an extinct breed – choose mares and stallions with the physical qualities that most resembled the Abaco Barb and breed them together and then breed the best of the foals together and so on.
 This cost is more of terms of time and resources.
 It also is a far more hit-and-miss affair (genetically) than cloning.

 Although the extinction of the Abaco Barb and the eminent extinction of dozens of other horse and pony breeds is sad, all of these breeds still contain the genetic material needed to recreate extinct breeds.
 The problems currently facing such a monumental task as recreating the Abaco Barb (besides financial) include:

 - How to alter genes in embryos to bring about the desired characteristics.